 Jesse Adams Stein is a design researcher specialising in the relationship between technology, work, material culture and sustainable practices.
 Jesse is a Chancellor’s Postdoctoral Research Fellow at the University of Technology Sydney.

 Jesse has a background in talking to workers about technological change and social transitions in workplaces.
 She is the author of Hot Metal: Material Culture and Tangible Labour, a book about working life and technological change in the Australian printing industry.
 Between 2011 and 2014, as part of her PhD, Jesse led a major oral history project investigating technological change and working life at the NSW Government Printing Office 1959-1989.
-Jesse is the author of the (now dormant) suburb blog about Ultimo, Penultimo.
-She is also a (very average) textiles craft maker and mum to a 2 year old.
+She is also a gardener, a mum, and a (very average) textiles craft maker.